 How we spend our money is a sticky, complicated question that is burdened by the behavior of our family of origin and says something about the example we hope to set for our own children.

-Recently we crowdsourced a big pool of midlifers.
-We hoped to find some wisdom about what is worth that extra spending.
+We asked around and hoped to find some wisdom about what is worth that extra spending.
 When do we spend money and feel great about it days, weeks and months later?
 What gives us lasting joy or just the thrill of the moment, and don’t we want a little of each?

 Recent research seems to be conclusive on two matters.